myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

 Maximum execution time of com.example.proftest.TestUnit.b_int_void [com.example.proftest.TestUnit.b_int_void.exectime.maximum] : 1
 ```

-Without modifying or even restarting the target application in any way,
+Without modifying the target application in any way or even restarting
+it, with only a few commands using the Byteman automation tooling
-with the tooling presented above we are able to provide lots of helpful
+presented above we were able to provide lots of useful metrics for an
-metrics of the application behavior.
-(However, since our test program
+application.
+(However, since our test program does not do anything
-does not do anything concrete, method average execution times are
+concrete, method average execution times are (correctly) reported being
-(correctly) reported being zero or near zero.)
+zero or near zero.)

-With real applications different parts of monitoring can be enabled
+With real applications different aspects of monitoring can be enabled
 and disabled on-the-fly as needed by using the Byteman helper scripts
 by loading and unloading rules.
 This allows, for example, first
 gathering overall understanding of application behavior and health and